 - Build a standardized hiring process.
 If you don’t have one, you’re five times more likely to make a bad hire, according to a study by Brandon Hall Group and Glassdoor.
 A good process includes powerful tools for both HR and hiring managers—including standard interview questions, peer-to-peer evaluations, and more.

 - Design a welcoming and robust onboarding program.
-If you have a consistent showing-the-ropes program, you can improve retention by 82%, according the same research cited above.
+If you have a consistent showing-the-ropes program, you can improve retention by 82%, according to the same research cited above.